Starting a Business on the Internet

 - Ensure prominent placement of delivery information *before* checkout.

-- Don't ask your customers to open account if it's not required.
+- Don't ask your customers to open an account if it's not required.

 - Keep the checkout process simple and a limited number of steps.

 An online business can be one of the cheapest to start but keep in mind this is a real business and treat it as such.
-Some of the start-up costs are as follows:
+Some of the start-up costs include the following: